JTSDK/jtsdk64-tools-msys2/README.md

 ## Checkout Code and Install

-Install `GNU make`, Check out the code from `Github`, and install the scripts.
+Install `GNU make`, checkout out the code from `Github`, and install the scripts.

 ```bash
 # Install GNU make